RetroPie/RetroPie-Docs/docs/GameMaker-Games.md

 ***
 ## Installation
 Here's a module for the GameMaker Games.
-Just create a file called `gamemaker.sh` in `/home/pi/RetroPie-Setup/scriptmodules/ports`

-With the following contents:
+Just create a file called `gamemaker.sh` in `/home/pi/RetroPie-Setup/scriptmodules/ports` with the following contents:

 ```shell
 #!/usr/bin/env bash